Improving Your Website's Accessibility

 Pictures are probably there for a reason.
 Certainly, graphical links have a purpose.
 Image maps need to have alt-text for each "clickable" region.
 And, be sure to use client-side image maps, not server-side, or you'll have even bigger problems.

 To see what happens to a web page when you forget to label everything, first tell your browser not to display images.
 (See how at the end of this fact sheet.)
 Now, when you go to a site you haven't visited recently, instead of pictures, you'll get the alt-text for each image.
 Alt-text, what alt-text?
 If everything on your web page is tagged correctly, you'll see words describing the image in the space where the picture was supposed to be.
 So, if you have your company logo at the top of the page, you'll see "Acme Dynamite Logo" or something appropriate in its space.
 Image maps will appear as a series of meaningful words.
-Since you've labeled your page correctly, go to another one to see what it looks like when important page elements have not been labeled.
-Try CDNow's web site to see the problem.

 Tips for Writing Effective Alt-Text